wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 {% include _toc.html %}

+This page presents steps and information for those new to Salesforce to get "plugged in" quickly yet fully.

 "Ohana" is the Hawaiian word for "family".
-Salesforces uses the hash tag \#SalesforceOhana to describe the inclusive culture it aims to foster.
+Salesforces uses the Twittr hash tag \#SalesforceOhana to describe the inclusive culture it aims to foster.
 Thus the Hawaiian (Polynesian) decorations and musician at events.

-This page presents steps and information for those new to Salesforce to get "plugged in" quickly yet fully.
+PROTIP: The Hawaiian word "Aloha" means hello (and goodbye) has been applied to the feature of Salesforce that, rather than failing installation, allows installation of a package even though it has reached its maximum number of Custom Objects.

 ## Office Locations